These tips will prepare you for a great experience at the Chicago Student Government Training Conference.

 Either of Chicago’s airports, O’Hare or Midway, is convenient to North Park University, and to the hotel.
 Chicago’s O’Hare airport may be less expensive, and may provide more flight choices.

 5. Reserve a rental car, catch a cab, or take the “L”

 Remember that you will need transportation to and from the conference location.

-You may wish to consider using a taxi and/or Continental Airport Express (about $25 per person one way; $46 round-trip.
+You may wish to consider using a taxi and/or GO Airport Express (about $25 per person one way; $46 round-trip.
 Group fare: $14 per person one way; $27 round-trip) to take you from the airport to your hotel.
 You will need transportation to city Chicagoland attractions and restaurants, however.

 Another cheaper option is to ride Chicago’s famed “L” (elevated subway train).

 Please note: Parking is a challenge and is quite expensive in a major city such as Chicago.
 Please be prepared for parking fees at the hotel ($28 per day) and at sightseeing locations throughout Chicago.

 You can find directions to the conference site at our Directions page.